TheRoboticsClub/gsoc2022-Apoorv_Garg/docs/_posts/2022-07-24-coding-period-week-6.md

 * #### Robot position initialization  \[Task 1\]

 The red circle that is drawn on the bird view widget was not coming to its correct position, it needed to be align with respect to the size of widget.
+To solve the problem, we will use the phaser library to make the bird eye view more powerful.

 * #### Persistent connection with the manager \[Task 2\]

 Major problem that I am facing was to keep a persistent connection with the manager.
 The reason of the failure was improper definition of the websocket, I defined the websocket inside the Context, so whenever the context was getting re-render, a new socket connection was made *for 2.7k times*.
 So I had to come up with a different approach to define the websocket that I don't lose the data and also doesn't make a connection again and again.
+To solve the problem of persistent connection, I had to define the variable globally.